veeso/orange-trees/CONTRIBUTING.md

 ### Bug reports

-If you want to report an issue or a bug you've encountered while using lemon-tree, open an issue using the `Bug report` template.
+If you want to report an issue or a bug you've encountered while using orange-trees, open an issue using the `Bug report` template.
 The `Bug` label should already be set and the issue should already be assigned to `veeso`.
 Don't set other labels to your issue, not even priority.